Houston’s Freeways: Who Was Displaced and Why?

 While the resulting database is highly detailed, it is important to note that it does not capture the residents living in right-of-way areas at the actual date of alignment by the city or the state.
 For example, if a freeway was first proposed in 1953, was aligned in 1956, and began clearances around 1957, as was the case for the Southwest Freeway, then the database only displays those who lived in these buildings in 1950.
 Unfortunately, the detailed records of the 1960 and 1970 censuses will not be released until 2032 and 2042, respectively.
 As a result, the further we move forward in time from our two available census years — 1940 and 1950 — the less likely it is that the matched census rolls accurately reflect the residents at the time of alignment.[11]

 Although this method of linking addresses to census records has accurately identified over 9,000 people from the 1940 census and over 7,000 people from the 1950 census, there are still omissions and gaps.
 The methodology requires an accurate street address to establish a match, so if a street address is missing or incorrectly recorded, the building remains unpopulated in the dataset.
-A majority of the residential buildings remain unmatched with any residents.
+Fifty-three percent of the residential buildings remain unmatched with any residents.
 This could be because these buildings were not residences, were unoccupied, or were unfinished during the census.
 However, many omissions are caused by either errors in the address data in our structures database or errors in our census roll dataset.

 These errors often stem from the optical character recognition process, which can misinterpret handwritten house numbers and street names.
 In some cases, the handwritten information is simply illegible.
 Other omissions occur when our historical maps lack addresses or when street names or house numbers change.
 Mistakes may have also occurred when our team of researchers entered the data or when census takers incorrectly or illegibly recorded street names or numbers.
 The greatest number of errors occurred in areas with unpaved roads or informal street names.